 The maximum amount you’ll be able to borrow is 20% of your annual revenue and the total amount you can borrow caps off at $100K.
 For example, if your business makes $40K per year, you’ll be able to borrow a maximum of $8,000.
 First-time borrowers will be eligible to receive a maximum of $200,000.
 Repeat customers who also use contract financing may qualify for the full $250,000.

 Term loans are disbursed in one lump sum, and you have to pay interest on the full amount.
-The closing fee will come out of the principal; if you need a certain amount of money, ask for a little more to over the fee.
+The closing fee will come out of the principal; if you need a certain amount of money, ask for a little more to cover the fee.

 Repayments are made weekly via automatic ACH withdrawals.
 Merchants that miss a payment due to insufficient funds will incur a $10 NSF fee, and another $10 late fee if the payment is over seven days late.
 The lender does not charge a fee for repaying your loan early, though.

 StreetShares also requires a business guarantor, but no other collateral.